satyam7479/lead_ai_engine/README.md

     GEMINI_API_KEY = "your-secret-api-key"
     EXCEL_PATH = "lead_data.xlsx"
     ```

-3. Install dependencies using Pipenv:
+3. Make virtual env from pipepnv

     ```sh
+    pipenv shell
+    ```

+4. After successfully creating virtual env from pipenv, please Select the Interpreter for the created venv in your code editor which you are using e.g., vs-code

+5. Install dependencies using Pipenv:

+    ```sh
     pipenv install
     ```

-4. Run the main application:
+## Run the main application:

     ```sh
     pipenv run main
     ```

-## Change llm configuration (Gemini or Ollama) and uncomment the llm you want to run
+## Change llm configuration (Gemini or Ollama) by uncommenting the llm you want to run
+Navigate:

-    Navigate:   ```sh
+     ```sh
      app/crew/agents_tasks.py
      ```

     # Load LLM configuration (Gemini or Ollama)
     llm = LlmHelper.GeminiConnection()
     # llm = LlmHelper.llamaConnection()

-## For any issues
+## For any issues/ Troubleshoot
 1. Ensure you are running the code inside the correct virtual environment (pipenv).
 2. Ensure you have selected the correct Interpreter as of your pipenv env name
-3. If still getting any error please update your "Pipfile" with the below with ensuring you are using python 3.10 version:
+3. If still getting any error please update your "Pipfile" with the below code, by ensuring you are using python 3.10 version:

     ```sh
     [[source]]